 Luther College is currently enrolled in the Dell University program.
 Faculty, staff, and students can get good academic pricing on Dell PCs, TVs, and printers at http://dell.luther.edu, or find more deals in the Dell Education Purchase Program and view the Dell promotional flyer.

-As ITS collects used equipment that is done serving its purpose at Luther, it is sold on an online auction.
-ITS sells used computer equipment each week until its supply is depleted.
-Bidding begins when an item is posted and ends when the designated time expires.
-The bidding may last from 3-7 days.
+As ITS collects used equipment that is done serving its purpose at Luther, it is sold online.
+ITS sells used computer equipment until its supply is depleted.
 Purchased items are paid for and picked up in Preus Library 221 and a disclaimer is signed at that time.
 Personal checks and cash are accepted; credit cards are not.
 For more information, or to see a list of items up for sale this week, visit https://www.luther.edu/helpdesk/usedequipment.

 Individuals can recycle their computer equipment through options such as the Reconnect program which is through participating Goodwill donation centers.
 For more information on Sustainability efforts within ITS, visit https://www.luther.edu/its/about/sustainability/.